fuse-box/fuse-box-typechecker/README.md

-    yellowOnGlobal?: boolean; // use yellow color instead of red on Global errors yellowOnSemantic?: boolean; // use yellow color instead of red on Semantic errors yellowOnSyntactic?: boolean; // use yellow color instead of red on Syntactic errors }
+    yellowOnGlobal?: boolean; // use yellow color instead of red on Global errors yellowOnSemantic?: boolean; // use yellow color instead of red on Semantic errors yellowOnSyntactic?: boolean; // use yellow color instead of red on Syntactic errors shortenFilenames?: boolean; // use shortened filenames in order to make output less noisy }